sologenic/com-fs-order-model/bin/README.md

 When external projects try to import our protobuf definitions, they expect the generated Go functions to match the full import path.

+======> DOUBTFUL THAT THIS IS TRUE: OTHER USAGES DID SO FAR NOT SHOW THIS ISSUE AND IT WAS CAUSING A TON OF PROBLEMS IN COM-FE-ATG-WEBAPP.

 ### Our Special Solution

 This build script uses a **two-step approach**: